santhoshunt/Team-25/README.md

-# flimflickz
+# filmflickz
-The project(Flimflickz) for synsara2020 hackathon
+The project(Filmflickz) for synsara2020 hackathon